 Our mission is to improve healthcare by enhancing communication among patients, families and clinicians.
 We believe that effective patient-provider communication in healthcare is an ethical imperative that promotes patient satisfaction, clinician well-being, outcomes, and safety.

-The Institute grew out of the success of the Program to Enhance Relational and Communication Skills (PERCS).
+Co-founded by Elaine Meyer, Robert Truog, and David Browning, the Institute grew out of the success of the Program to Enhance Relational and Communication Skills (PERCS).
 PERCS began at Boston Children’s Hospital in 2002 by offering innovative, experiential day-long workshops focused on difficult conversations in pediatric critical care.
 As PERCS expanded its programming over time to encompass a wide range of difficult conversations in pediatric as well as adult healthcare, the need for an institutional home and organizational structure to support these initiatives became clear.
 With the generous support of Boston Children’s Hospital, IPEP was subsequently launched in March 2007.
 To date, more than 5,000 healthcare professionals have participated in our training and educational programs.

 What We Do